Harold Ramirez Preview, Player Props: Rays vs. Yankees

-Harold Ramirez -- batting .405 in his past 10 games -- will be in action for the Tampa Bay Rays against the New York Yankees, with Clarke Schmidt on the mound, on August 26 at 4:10 PM ET.
+Harold Ramirez -- batting .368 in his past 10 games -- will be in action for the Tampa Bay Rays against the New York Yankees, with Carlos Rodon on the mound, on August 27 at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Yankees.
+He had a hitless performance in his last game (0-for-2 with an RBI) against the Yankees.

 Harold Ramirez Game Info & Props vs. the Yankees